The Ultimate Guide to Splunk Pricing in 2023: Ingest vs. Workload Pricing

 Ingest pricing vs. workload pricing — which should I choose?

-When it comes to deciding between ingest pricing and workload pricing, you should take a close look at your business environment and zero in on what exactly your goals are with Splunk.
+When it comes to deciding between ingest pricing and workload pricing, zeroing in on what exactly your goals are with Splunk is a must.

 Go with ingest pricing if you: